-If the majority of historians and archaeologists do not consider the site to be the real resting place of King David, then where it is?
-According to the Bible, King David’s tomb is located in the City of David.
-Here is the verse from 1 Kings 2:10-12 (NIV):
+If most historians and archaeologists do not consider the site to be the actual resting place of King David, then where is it?
+According to the Bible, King David’s tomb is located in the City Of David.
+Here is the verse from 1 Kings 2:10-12 (New International Version):

 Then David rested with his ancestors and was buried in the City of David.

 Many sites list the following opening hours: Saturday to Thursday, 8:00 to 17:00, and Friday 8:00 to 1:00.

 The official site lists the following activity hours:

 Sunday to Thursday: 21:00 – 1:00